J9Kay/java-api-assessment/STOCKAPIREADME.md

 # StockAPI

-The StockAPI provides a tool for users track all their stock portfolio in one place.
+The StockAPI provides a tool for users to track all their stock portfolio in one place.
 It implements a StockRepository using JSON file storage allowing for seamless data persistence.
 It enables users to:

 1) get stock data, including currentPrice, purchasePrice and quantity the stock.